 Being a Canadian leader in sustainable electricity requires ongoing investments in our electricity system.
-Between 2019 and 2021, we expect to invest more than $55 million in projects that are needed to meet future demands for clean energy, replace and refurbish the aging assets we already have, and deliver reliable electricity to Yukoners as new projects are built.
+Between 2019 and 2021, we expected to invest more than $55 million in projects that were needed to meet future demands for clean energy, replace and refurbish the aging assets we already have, and deliver reliable electricity to Yukoners as new projects are built.

 But we recognize that every dollar we spend is passed on to Yukoners in the form of electricity rates.
 Our Board of Directors and staff also understand that paying more for power can be hard for some Yukoners, especially during the COVID pandemic.

 Our 2021 rate application asked for:

 A summary of our rate application and answers to some frequently asked questions are below.
-View the full rate application, register as an intervenor or an interested party, and view all regulatory documents related to this proceeding at yukonutilitiesboard.yk.ca.
+View the full rate application and all regulatory documents related to this proceeding at yukonutilitiesboard.yk.ca.

 Think of Yukon’s electrical system as Yukon Energy’s “house”.
 It was built in the 1950s.
 Like any old house, it needs significant and unavoidable repairs and upgrades.
-In order to keep up with demand, especially during periods of peak demand in the dead of winter, it need also additions.
+In order to keep up with demand, especially during periods of peak demand in the dead of winter, it also needs additions.
 And, like every other business, we’re facing steadily rising costs.

 As a regulated utility, Yukoners pay what Yukon Energy pays to plan, build, operate and maintain Yukon’s power generation and transmission assets, and distribution equipment in the communities we directly serve.
 As we invest more in the electricity system and costs go up, so too must electricity rates.

 Replacing and upgrading aging equipment

-From 2019 through 2021, we will have spent more than $28 million to replace and refurbish assets that are at or near end-of-life.
+From 2019 through 2021, we spent more than $28 million to replace and refurbish assets that are at or near end-of-life.

-Examples include our share of the Mayo to McQuesten Transmission Line Replacement Project, replacing one of the head gates and repairing two of the four penstocks at the Whitehorse hydro dam, refurbishing old transmission lines and implementing a new asset management system.
+Examples included our share of the Mayo to McQuesten Transmission Line Replacement Project, replacing one of the head gates and repairing two of the four penstocks at the Whitehorse hydro dam, refurbishing old transmission lines and implementing a new asset management system.

 Meeting growing demands for power